Western Balkans falling further behind eastern EU members

 “These figures point to the limited prospects and lack of hope regarding the future among much of the region’s population,” said the report.

-Despite the signing of stabilisation and association agreements with the EU, exports to the bloc increased by less than a quarter over the last two decades, while foreign direct investment (FDI) from the EU increased by about 46%.
+Despite the signing of stabilisation and association agreements with the EU, exports to the bloc increased by less than a quarter over the last two decades, while foreign direct investment (FDI) from the EU grew by about 46%.

 According to the report, there have been benefits from increased trade.
 The bilateral trade agreements concluded between the countries of the Western Balkans in the 2000s raised exports to the region by about 14%.
 These were replaced by participation in the Central European Free Trade Agreement (CEFTA), which increased intra-regional exports by 38%.
-Moeover, if Serbia, which conducts most of its foreign trade with the EU, is excluded, the increase was around 70% for both.
+Moreover, if Serbia, which conducts most of its foreign trade with the EU, is excluded, the increase was around 70% for both.

 However, according to wiiw and Bertelsmann Stiftung, the increase in regional integration has not had much impact on economic development.